stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/add-ci-pipeline/06-adding-pipeline.md

    ```

 1. Provide values for `image_registry`, and helm_registry parameters.
 You can find the URLs from [here](../../../../managed-addons/nexus/explanation/routes.md).
-   `image_registry` url should be succeeded by your application name.
-Example: nexus-docker-stakater-nexus.apps.lab.kubeapp.cloud/**review-api**
+   `image_registry` URL should be succeeded by your application name.
+Example: `nexus-docker-stakater-nexus.apps.lab.kubeapp.cloud/review-api`

 1. Now create a pull request on the repository with these changes.
 This should trigger a pipeline on your cluster.